Handling of Deviations SOP

 Such planned deviation shall be properly reported, assessed/evaluated for its impact on product quality, process performance, or GMPs.

-The department head shall review the proposal of planned deviation, a justification given for its potential impact on the product quality, and compliance with regulatory requirements for the necessity/feasibility of the deviation, by providing supporting data.
+The department head shall review the proposal of planned deviation, a justification for its potential impact on the product quality, and compliance with regulatory requirements for the necessity/feasibility of the deviation, by providing supporting data.

-After review by the concerned Head of the department, the proposal shall be forwarded to Plant Head.
+After review by the concerned Head of the department, the proposal shall be forwarded to the Plant Head.

 After review by Plant Head, the proposal shall be forwarded to QA for review and approval.